ronutu/ctf-writeups/2024-09-27 D-CTF Qualification/conv/README.md

     return res
 ```

-Now that we a have a clearer idea of how the function works, we can observe that this is a linear congruence system:<br>
+Now that we a have a better understanding of how the function works, we can observe that this is a linear congruence system:<br>

 $` plain1 = \{p_0, p_1, p_2, \ldots, p_{365}\} \quad \text{(366 elements)} `$
 <br>